Take Facebook money and get cloned – TechCrunch

 - And, finally, Collab Capital is raising a $50 million fund to invest in Black founders.
 Per our reporting, the company is on track to close on $10 million in August.
 How fast the fund can close its full target is something we’re going to keep an eye on, considering it might get a lot harder a lot sooner.

-And that is that, thanks for lending us your ears.
+And that is that; thanks for lending us your ears.

 Equity drops every Friday at 6:00 am PT, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.